Baltic Sea: Temperature and ice

 During winter, fast ice, which is attached to the shoreline, develops first, rendering ports unusable without the services of icebreakers.
 Level ice, ice sludge, pancake ice, and rafter ice form in the more open regions.
 The gleaming expanse of ice is similar to the Arctic, with wind-driven pack ice and ridges up to 15 m.
 Offshore of the landfast ice, the ice remains very dynamic all year, and it is relatively easily moved around by winds and therefore forms pack ice, made up of large piles and ridges pushed against the landfast ice and shores.

 In spring, the Gulf of Finland and the Gulf of Bothnia normally thaw in late April, with some ice ridges persisting until May in the eastern extremities of the Gulf of Finland.
 In the northernmost reaches of the Bothnian Bay, ice usually stays until late May; by early June it is practically always gone.
 However, in the famine year of 1867 remnants of ice were observed as late as 17 July near Uddskär.
 Even as far south as Øresund, remnants of ice have been observed in May on several occasions; near Taarbaek on 15 May 1942 and near Copenhagen on 11 May 1771.
 Drift ice was also observed on 11 May 1799.

 The ice cover is the main habitat for two large mammals, the grey seal (Halichoerus grypus) and the Baltic ringed seal (Pusa hispida botnica), both of which feed underneath the ice and breed on its surface.
 Of these two seals, only the Baltic ringed seal suffers when there is not adequate ice in the Baltic Sea, as it feeds its young only while on ice.
 The grey seal is adapted to reproducing also with no ice in the sea.
-The sea ice also harbors several species of algae that live in the bottom and inside unfrozen brine pockets in the ice.
+The sea ice also harbours several species of algae that live in the bottom and inside unfrozen brine pockets in the ice.

 Due to the often fluctuating winter temperatures between above and below freezing, the saltwater ice of the Baltic Sea can be treacherous and hazardous to walk on, in particular in comparison to the more stable fresh water-ice sheets in the interior lakes.